MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback

 In previous studies, model metamers are first synthesized from noise to match a target image in a given DNN, and human observers are then asked whether these images appear equivalent to the original target (Figure~\ref{fig:concept}, left).
 In this approach, the effectiveness of human metamer exploration critically depends on how well the model used for synthesis aligns with human visual perception.
 Indeed, adversarially trained convolutional neural networks (CNNs), which are known to exhibit human-like robustness across various tasks \citep{salman2020adversarially}, have been shown to generate metamers that better account for human peripheral vision \citep{harrington2021finding}.

-However, this method can fully reveal the structure of human metameric representations only if a suitably aligned model is available in advance.
+However, this approach can fully reveal the structure of human metameric representations only if a suitably aligned model is available in advance.
 In this sense, human metamer exploration remains an indirect approach.
 Instead, could we adopt a more direct approach to measuring human metamers?
 If such an approach were possible, we could first measure the human metameric space and then design models that align with it, ultimately achieving human-model functional alignment.
 In this case, rather than generating images from noise using a model, as in conventional studies, we could directly measure human metamers by freely exploring the human metameric space from a reference stimulus, as illustrated in Figure~\ref{fig:concept} (right).
 Furthermore, directly exploring human metamers is itself crucial for understanding human information processing, as exemplified by the discovery of color vision sensors.